ppy/osu-wiki/news/2024/2024-01-26-mwc-7k-ro24-summary.md

 Brazil vs. Portugal was a match that went as one would have expected on paper, but one moment shone through in particular.

-Almost every single 7K tournament player in the recent years have that one annoying skill set to deal with.
+Almost every single 7K tournament player in recent years has that one annoying skill set to deal with.
 Usually, early-stage LN coordination charts (The "Oh boy, 2* in the pool!" trap) faces the fate of being the most banned chart in a mappool.
 In this match, however, the stars aligned in such a way that LN coordination was left as an open option.

 Portugal was down 4–0 coming into their third pick of the match, with only a limited amount of options left to turn it around. ::{ flag=PT }:: [Rodrig0v](https://osu.ppy.sh/users/138866), their team captain, made the decision to exhaust the LN pool and selected the notorious LN1 chart [Mitsukiyo - Theme_37](https://osu.ppy.sh/beatmapsets/2119592#mania/4452483).
 Clocking in at 69 BPM, and with only 313 long notes, absolutely no one could afford any misses.